peterpjaspers/yet-another-make/doc/design_overview.md

   delaying updates of command nodes.
   [Processing a build request](#processing-a-build-request) explains what it means to update a node.
-- Perform a build on the cached buildstate on receipt of a client request.
+- Perform a build, using the cached buildstate, on receipt of a build request.
-- Store the buildstate on completion of build.
+- Store the updated buildstate on completion of a build.

-Note: the write-access notifications are fundamentally different from the file-access tracing described in section [Implicit Dependencies](#implicit-source-file-dependencies).
+Note: the write-access notifications are fundamentally different from the file-access tracing described in section [Buildstate](#buildstate).
 The latter monitors the file-access performed by one specific process, being the process that executes the command script.
 The former monitors write-access to files by any process without YAM caring about the process.

-### Processing a build request
+###  9.1. <a name='Processingabuildrequest'></a>Processing a build request

-TODO: explain mirroring of source file repository.

 On receipt of a build request from the client the server performs the following steps:
 1. Consume the notification queue.
-   Consumption sets the dirty bits of the file nodes associated with the write-accessed files and clears the notification queue.
-It is needed because new notifications may have been received since the last periodic consumption.
+Consumption is needed because new notifications may have been received since the last periodic consumption.
-2. Collect all dirty nodes.
-3. Update the collected dirty derived file, source file and source directory nodes.
-4. Reparse modified build files
-3. Update the collected dirty (file and command) nodes.
+4. Update the dirty nodes.
-4. Store the buildstate.
+5. Store the buildstate.

 ***Updating a file node*** entails:
 1. Retrieve the file last-write-time.